-Our work differs from SSP-BART in that i) we do not assume that $\mathbf{X}_{1}$ and $\mathbf{X}_{2}$ are disjoint; i.e., we allow $\{\mathbf{X}_{1} \cap \mathbf{X}_{2}\} \ne \emptyset$, or even $\mathbf{X}_{1} \subset \mathbf{X}_{2}$.
+Our work differs from SSP-BART in that i) we do not assume that $\mathbf{X}_{1}$ and $\mathbf{X}_{2}$ are disjoint; i.e., we allow $\mathbf{X}_{1} \cap \mathbf{X}_{2} \ne \emptyset$, or even $\mathbf{X}_{1} \subset \mathbf{X}_{2}$.
 This is important because primary and~non-primary covariates may also interact in complex ways and further impact the response.
-Unlike SSP-BART, the BART component of our model accounts for this, which yields better trees and notably improved predictive performance on the TIMSS data.
-Moreover, ii) we change the way the trees in BART are grown by introducing `double grow' and `double prune' moves, along with stricter checks on tree-structure validity, to resolve non-identifiability issues between the parametric (linear) and non-parametric (BART) components.
-Finally, iii) while \cite{zeldow2019semiparametric} assume that all parameters in the linear predictor have the same (diffuse) variance \emph{a priori}, we instead place a hyperprior on the full hyper-covariance matrix of the main effects, so that we are better able to model the correlations among them.
+Unlike SSP-BART, our model's BART component accounts for this and yields better trees and notably improved predictive performance on the TIMSS 2019 data.
+Moreover, ii) we change the way the trees in BART are learned by introducing `double-grow' and `double-prune' moves, along with stricter checks on tree-structure validity, to resolve non-identifiability issues between the parametric (linear) and non-parametric (BART) components.
+Finally, iii) while \citet{zeldow2019semiparametric} assume that all parameters in the linear predictor have the same (diffuse) variance \emph{a priori}, we instead place a hyperprior on the full hyper-covariance matrix of the main effects, so that we are better able to model the correlations among them.

 Thus, within the semi-parametric BART paradigm, we make a distinction between SSP-BART and our combined semi-parametric BART, which we call CSP-BART.
-In CSP-BART, we have made fundamental structural changes to the way that the trees are grown due to the fact that $\mathbf{X}_{1}$ and $\mathbf{X}_{2}$ can have covariates in common.
+In CSP-BART, we have made fundamental structural changes to the way that the trees are learned due to the fact that $\mathbf{X}_{1}$ and $\mathbf{X}_{2}$ can have covariates in common.
 Specifically, we prohibit the BART component from estimating marginal effects for variables in $\mathbf{X}_1$ in order to ensure that the parameter estimates in the linear component are identifiable.
 We also allow the specification of both fixed and random effects in the linear predictor, as in a linear mixed model, in which the parameter estimates can vary by a grouping factor.
 In contrast, interactions and non-linearities are handled by the BART component.